North Carolina Payroll Tax Registration

 1. Apply for Employer Tax Account Number

-Apply for an Employer Tax Account Number with the Department of Employment Security using their online registration.
+Apply for an Employer Tax Account Number by creating a North Carolina State Unemployment Insurance Tax System (NCSUITS) account online.
 Once approved, you will receive two pieces of mail, one with your seven-digit EAN, and one with your six-digit PIN.
 You will also receive your Liability Date and Tax Rate Information in mail.

 2. Create Online Account